Prolactin 101: Everything you need to know about prolactin

 Low prolactin levels

-On the flip side, low prolactin levels, called hypoprolactinemia, is rare.
+On the flip side, low prolactin levels is called hypoprolactinemia.

 Sometimes there aren’t any obvious symptoms of low prolactin levels, other than not being able to produce or release much breast milk after giving birth.